 Cloud of Daggers 5e DM Tips

-We left DMs with a pretty big choice to make (or more accurately, Jeremy Crawford did) by ruling that Cloud of Daggers affects somewhere between 1-4 squares.
-For me, I think Cloud of Daggers is a good enough spell when it only affects 1 tile, and so I see no need to (somewhat) arbitrarily buff a perfectly well-balanced spell.
+We left DMs with a pretty big choice to make (or, more accurately, Jeremy Crawford did) by ruling that Cloud of Daggers affects somewhere between 1-4 squares.
+For me, I think Cloud of Daggers affects up to 4 squares, using Xanathar’s rules for AoE spells using the template method (XGtE 86).

 Simple Cloud of Daggers 5e Spell Text